lightski/fruit_sale_crud/README.md

 	- get the new prices and cost to school
 	- calculate price - cost = student profit
-	- copy years table query from prior year and update year, price, and profit
-	- create a new students_fruit_YEAR table
+	- create new students_YEAR and products_YEAR tables
+    - add the product info to products_YEAR
 	- set $year=YEAR in page_defs.php
-I plan to improve this process, soon...

 ## TODO
-    - use lessons from school project. one was, don't keep data hardcoded on client; instead, get needed info from db.
-	- on order entry page show running total in $$ and # items (javascript?)
+	- on order entry page show running total in $$ and # items (js)
-	- on totals page have spots for total check amount OPMC needs to write (ie, cost of fruit so price - profit)
-	- on students report
-		- have column headers stick on scroll down (javascript?)
+	- on students report have column headers stick on scroll down (js)
 	- delete
 		- fix it. seems to work on laptop but not server, so...
-		- offer to undelete on the fruit_report
+		- offer to undelete on the fruit_report?

 ## FUTURE ADD-ONS
 	[]proper validation of input to delete??